 Serves: 4 to 6

-- 2 teaspoons dark sesame oil
+- 1 tablespoon dark sesame oil

-- 1 tablespoon rice vinegar or white wine vinegar, or more, to taste
+- 1 tablespoon rice vinegar or white wine vinegar

 - 16 ounces fresh mushrooms, any variety (portobella, shiitake,

 - Dried hot red pepper flakes, optional

 - Fresh herbs of your choice for garnish (parsley, dill, rosemary, thyme, chives —

 Combine all the ingredients in a small container and stir together.
 Set aside.

 Wipe the mushrooms clean.
 If using shiitakes, remove and discard the stems.
 Leave the mushrooms whole (unless you’re using large portabellos—slice them 1/4 inch thick).